The Typical Homeowner Moves In 7 Years

 The new rate is often prescribed by the following formula.

-This means that, after each adjustment, your new mortgage rate will be 2.25 percent plus whatever the 12-month LIBOR rate happens to be at that time.Click to see today's rates (May 28th, 2016)
+This means that, after each adjustment, your new mortgage rate will be 2.75 percent plus whatever the 12-month LIBOR rate happens to be at that time.Verify your home buying eligibility

 ARMs are also limited by how much they can adjust over their 30 years.